Spinal Tap (band): Reunion and recent history

-The band also released the single "Bitch School", which became a genuine chart single in the UK, as did follow-up single "The Majesty of Rock".
+The band also released the single "Bitch School," which became a genuine chart single in the UK, as did follow-up single "The Majesty of Rock".

-The band also appeared on The Simpsons in the episode “The Otto Show”, which aired in the United States on April 23, 1992.
+The band also appeared on The Simpsons in the episode "The Otto Show", which aired in the United States on April 23, 1992.
 The episode was written by Jeff Martin and directed by Wes Archer.
 Harry Shearer, who is a regular Simpsons cast member, reprised his role as Derek Smalls.

-On July 1, 1992, Tap crossed five time zones for three performances in St. John's, Newfoundland; Barrie, Ontario; and Vancouver, British Columbia, for MuchMusic and Molson's Great Canadian Party.
+On July 1, 1992, Spinal Tap crossed five time zones for three performances in St. John's, Newfoundland; Barrie, Ontario; and Vancouver, British Columbia, for MuchMusic and Molson's Great Canadian Party.
 For each performance of "Stonehenge", the miniature monument prop was delivered on stage in a courier envelope.

-Parnell dropped out of the group in the 1990s, leaving Spinal Tap to use session drummers.
+Parnell dropped out of the group in the 1990s, leaving Spinal Tap to use session-drummers.

 In 2000, the band launched a web site named "Tapster", where their song "Back from the Dead" was made available for download.
 Tapster was a parody of Napster, a peer-to-peer file sharing network.

 In 2001, the band "reunited" for the nine-city "Back from the Dead Tour" that began on June 1, 2001, at the Greek Theater in Los Angeles.
 The tour included a show at Carnegie Hall in New York City and ended in Montreal in mid-July at the Just for Laughs festival.
 The opening act for some of these shows were the Folksmen, the folk trio seen in the film A Mighty Wind, and also performed by Guest, McKean, and Shearer.